Marius Flothuis: Career as composer

 As a composer, Flothuis remained largely self-taught.
 He first composed in a relatively conservative language.
 It was only in the 1960s that he broke away from this style and followed his personal intuition.

-Flothuis' catalog contains more than a hundred opus numbers.
+Flothuis' catalogue contains more than a hundred opus numbers.

-Flothuis recognized his marked preference for French composers like Debussy and Ravel.
+Flothuis recognised his marked preference for French composers like Debussy and Ravel.
 His compositions, in almost all genres, have little to do with the turbulence of contemporary classical music.
 His music conveys rather subtle and concisely expressed universal values, attuned to a classical balance.

 Until the end of his life, Flothuis took an active part in Dutch musical life.